dferrand/dferrand.github.io/_posts/2024-01-16-LPAR-provisionning-with-ansible.md

 Ansible normally works with a list of machine to manage called the inventory.
 Since the HMC only has a restricted shell, we can't use the Ansible inventory mechanism.
 The 2 warnings are related to the lack of inventory and can be ignored.

-The line <pre>changed: [localhost]</pre> indicates that the task was successful and made a change (created the LPAR in our case).
+The line `changed: [localhost]` indicates that the task was successful and made a change (created the LPAR in our case).

-If we run the same command again we should get a similar output except for the line <pre>ok: [localhost]</pre> indicating that the task was successful and didn't make any change (since the LPAR was already existing).
+If we run the same command again we should get a similar output except for the line `ok: [localhost]` indicating that the task was successful and didn't make any change (since the LPAR was already existing).

 I noticed two limitations on the module currently:
 * It is not possible to set the tagged IO for IBM i LPAR from Ansible.
 The load source adapter has to be set manually in the HMC.